top of page

 Forever Return Policy:

-They cannot be sold, taken to a shelter or another rescue, or given away, even to a friend or a family member without contacting RARE.
+The adopted animal cannot be sold, taken to a shelter or another rescue, or given away, even to a friend or a family member without contacting RARE.

 Couple having a 30 day adoption trial